-If the shape of the machinery itself or its intended installation does not offer sufficient stability, appropriate means of anchorage must be incorporated and indicated in the instructions.
+If the shape of the machinery itself or its intended installation does not provide sufficient stability, appropriate means of fixing must be incorporated and indicated in the instructions.

-1.3.2.
-Risk of break-up during operation
+1.3.2 Risk of rupture during operation

 The various parts of machinery and their linkages must be able to withstand the stresses to which they are subject when used.